ozanoguz/aws-ums-hol/README.md

 ---

-### Issue: License assignment fails
+### 🪪 Issue: License assignment fails

 Possible causes:

-* BYOL license file was not uploaded.
-* BYOL license is already consumed.
-* FortiFlex connector credentials are incorrect.
+- FortiFlex connector credentials are incorrect.
-* FortiFlex entitlement is missing.
+- FortiFlex entitlement is missing.
-* Auto onboarding rule points to the wrong license method.
+- Auto onboarding rule points to the wrong license method.
+- Flex VM licensing is not available for the selected configuration.

 Actions:

-1. Check the License Pool.
-2. Test the FortiFlex connector.
+1. Test the FortiFlex connector.
-3. Confirm that the auto onboarding rule uses the intended license method.
+2. Confirm that the auto onboarding rule uses Flex VM licensing.
+3. Confirm that the FortiFlex configuration ID is correct.
 4. Ask the instructor to verify license availability.

 ---

-### Useful FortiManager Debug Commands
+### 🧰 Useful FortiManager Debug Commands

 Use these only if instructed: